philusdevs/Cheet-Sheet-for-MySQL/README.md

 # MySQL Tutorial

-The Goal of this task is help you familiarise yourself with some CRUD operation using MySQL by the end of this task you should be able to:
+The Goal of this task is to help you familiarise yourself with some CRUD operation using MySQL by the end of this task you should be able to:
 1. Assign a database adminstrator to a database
 2. Grant Privileges